backupbrew/switchbrew/Display services.md

 | 8296 | \[4.0.0+\] SetDetachedSharedFrameBufferSubImage            |
 | 8297 | \[4.0.0+\] GetSharedFrameBufferContentParameter            |
 | 8298 | \[5.0.0+\] ExpandStartupLogoOnSharedFrameBuffer            |

+\[5.0.0+\] SetDetachedSharedFrameBufferImage now takes an additional 0x10-bytes of input.
+CopyDetachedSharedFrameBufferImage now takes an additional 0x18-bytes of input.
+SetDetachedSharedFrameBufferSubImage now takes an additional 0x10-bytes of input, and the buffer type was changed from 0x5 to 0x45.

 # DisplayInfo